-Elizabeth specialises in property litigation.
-Her expertise extends to all aspects of real property law and landlord and tenant (both commercial and residential) and includes professional negligence claims against solicitors and surveyors, insolvency and compulsory purchase.
+Elizabeth specialises in commercial property litigation and disputes relating to development land, but her expertise extends to all aspects of real property law and landlord and tenant law.
+Her practice also includes agricultural litigation, insolvency and professional negligence disputes.

 - Kings College, London.
 LLB (Hons) - First Class.

 - Elected as Governing Bencher of Inner Temple

 - Inns of Court School of Law - Very Competent